Below you will find tips and answers to common questions related to food, nutrition and keeping well during flu season.

 - There’s no evidence that a particular food, vitamin supplement or herbal preparation can improve the immune system of a healthy individual to the point that they have extra protection from infection.

 - A balanced eating pattern, including a variety of nutritious foods, is recommended to keep one’s immune system working well.
-Eating a variety of nutritious foods regularly will provide the nutrients needed for maintaining a strong and healthy immune system.
+Eating a variety of nutritious foods regularly will provide the nutrients needed for maintaining a strong immune system.

 - Drink adequate water to maintain hydration.